home-assistant/operating-system/Documentation/network.md

 For `address`, the value before the semicolon is the IP address and subnet prefix bitlength.
 The second value (after the semicolon) is the IP address of the local gateway.

+You could also use the new network settings feature in the Supervisor UI, click change next to ip address then select static, review all values and click save.

 ## Tips

 ### Reset network